Understand the complaints rules

 - if resolution is not possible at first contact, investigate the complaint (proportionate to its seriousness)

-A complaint should be escalated when a consumer:
+A complaint should be considered for escalation or prioritisation when a consumer:

 - asks about other options to follow it up.

-In these cases, you must tell the consumer about your own escalation process.
-You also need to advise them of dispute resolution options such as the TIO.
+In these cases, you must tell the consumer about your own prioritisation and escalation processes within 24 hours.
+You also need to advise them of their right to take their complaint to the TIO and provide its contact details.

 - provide a clear dispute resolution process, ensuring that they can escalate their complaint to the TIO after you’ve tried to resolve it.

-You should aim to resolve the complaint through your own processes before the consumer approaches the TIO.
+You should try to resolve the complaint through your own processes before the consumer approaches the TIO.
 This ensures that complaints are investigated and addressed in your organisation first.

 What to include in your complaints handling process